 Talent Cultivation - We develop new voices in improv.
 Specifically, talent of diverse, multicultural ethnic backgrounds.
 We encourage actors and improvisers of color to bring their perspective, funny, and improv to audition for a slot in our ensemble show, Urban Twist.
 Work with a Second City director to perform some of our best vault of funny material in a ten performance week.

-Auditions are held yearly in August by appointment only.
+Auditions are held yearly.
 One year’s experience in improvisation or extensive stage experience required.
 Submit headshots and resume for consideration to email@example.com

 Join our e-newsletter for monthly update and resource info to get connected.

 The Second City is proud to announce our partnership with NBC Universal supporting our Bob Curry Fellowship and diversity programming.
 Our eight week professional master program offers actors of color a unique, one of kind training program for exceptional talent seeking a career in sketch comedy, writing and acting.
 The Bob Curry Fellowship named for Second City alumni, Bob Curry is only program of this kind in the world.

 Auditions will be posted in January 2015.
 Headshots can be submitted by e-mailing firstname.lastname@example.org for consideration January 30 - February 5th.
 Auditions are by appointment only.
 For criteria, click here

 The Fellowship program begins March 2015 with master classes starting Tuesday and Thursdays from 4:00 - 7:00pm at The Second City Training Center.
 Dates TBA.
 The program will culminate in a showcase performance on The Second City e.t.c. stage.